 When I started writing this story, it wasn’t meant to be autobiographical.
-Yet my subconscious mind had a story to tell, and writing this story was hugely therapeutic.
+But I had my own story to tell, and writing this script was hugely therapeutic.

 The protagonist’s story mirrors my own upbringing closely.
 My parents constantly screamed at each other, at me, and fights would often escalate into threats or thrown objects.
 The only friends and role models I had were in books and movies, and I was terribly lonely.
 Like Charlie, I desperately wanted superpowers—I wanted to save the world!
 I wanted to save my parents!
 I never wanted anyone to feel the same way as I did.